BACK CARE ADVICE

 Always sit down without bending your back.
 Bend your knees and place your hands on the arm handles or seat of the chair.
 Gently lower yourself into the chair keeping your head up.

 Mental stress often leads to increased muscle tension causing a loss in suppleness that can lead to back pain.
 One way to reduce stress is by getting plenty of exercise, eating healthy foods, getting enough sleep and listening to relaxing music.
 Practising yoga can be especially helpful in reducing stress.
-Your Chiropractor can advice you further on muscle tension.
+Your Chiropractor back pain can advice you further on muscle tension.

 Poor sleeping positions can place unnecessary strain on your back.
 Also if you are experiencing back problems, you might want to try replacing your mattress, especially if it is weak and sagging.
 Do not sleep on your front!